usegalaxy-eu/website/_posts/2019-01-27-GCC-training-vote.md

 The Galaxy Community Conference starts with training but also continues with training throughout the conference.
 The community proposed some topics and now **you need to vote** to select the ones offered at GCC2019!
-**Please take a few minutes to vote which ones should be at GCC2019!
+**Please take a few minutes to vote which ones should be trained at GCC2019!
 Thank you!**